SzybkiSasza/io-chat/README.md

 Contributions
 -------------
-As for now - the project is in early alpha stage, however - if you feel you can contribute to it - just write a comment!
+As for now - the project is in early alpha stage, however - if you feel you can contribute to it - just create an issue!